 These churches fall off the extreme side of organic-ness that even the leadership-vegans among them would refuse to eat a whole-grain-heirloom-seeded-granola-bar offered to them by a recognized church leader.
 A social gathering of friends is well err, just that … a social gathering.
 The church of Jesus Christ is not merely a social gathering.
 It is gathering of saved sinners that have been born again and live, move and breathe in Christ and for Christ.
 Christ is the glue that bonds a church, not friendship.

-Armchair prophets and apostles with a knack for fantasy writing often push these forms of church, they themselves have not experienced with any longevity or long term fruit.
+Armchair prophets and apostles with a knack for fantasy writing often push these forms of church, they themselves have not experienced, with any longevity or long term fruit.
 These Digital Prophets write hypothetical books that sell like hot cakes to an unwary but enthusiastic audience.
-Text books based on theories of church sell fast on the social media fed algorithm aimed at the unwary and sincere seekers of a deeper and better ecclesiology that the one they were burn in.
+Text books based on theories of church sell fast on the social media fed algorithm aimed at the unwary and sincere seekers of a deeper and better ecclesiology.
 Sales are artificially supercharged by the potent book selling machinery of Amazon.com and Google.
 Many unwary imbibe their ideas because they are are so wounded from their corporate big church experience that they conclude, the answer is ‘two or three’ type micro church.
 So they conclude size is the problem and swing to the other side, from macro to micro, in the hope they will find pain relief there.
 Size does not solve the problem Godly character and anointing should.
-Many babies die and bathwater get’s wasted here!
+Many babies die here at this deception and bathwater get’s wasted here!

 Bare Minimum’s of Church